syarul/keet/docs/intro.md

 ## Getting Started

+Keet is flexible, you can include/intergrate into your current existing project easily.
 To try out Keet is to include it from a CDN or npm.

 Create a HTML file:-